Updated by Bobby

 And while it's true that you can play electric guitar without a delay pedal, having the option makes your rig more complete and versatile, allowing you to create some of the coolest sounds an electric guitar is capable of.

-Conclusion and Your Questions
+Conclusion and your questions

 These are the best delay pedals that I would personally recommend, based on actual use and intensive research.
 I've used them, held them in my hands, and played them through my own guitar rig.